alexandervalach/lora-ap-sim/README.md

 ## Supported features and TODO

 ### LoRa PHY Features
-- [X] Generate a position of each node based on the distribution
+- [X] Generate a position of each node randomly from uniform distribution
 - [X] Calculate a PATH LOSS depending on the variable distance from AP
 - [X] Move the nodes using a normal speed of a human